avansp/cardiac-models/README.md

 # Cardiac Models

 There are tons of publicly available cardiac models, but sometimes they are released without codes to analyse, or even visualise.
-This are my attempts to provide such scripts with my focus on statistical shape atlases.
+This are my attempts to provide such scripts with my focus on modelling and statistical shape atlases.